RV Sopa de Elote

 ½ cup heavy cream

 Heat a medium soup pot or Dutch oven on medium high.
 Coat the bottom with olive oil and add the chopped onion.
-Saute for a few minutes, until the onion softens, then add the garlic, chopped jalapeno and red pepper.
+Sauté for a few minutes, until the onion softens, then add the garlic, chopped jalapeno and red pepper.
 Let this mixture cook for three or four minutes, or until the onion just begins to brown.
 Add the can of green chiles, the frozen corn, cilantro and dried spices.
 Stir well.
-Saute for one minute, then add chicken or vegetable stock to just cover, about two cups.
+Sauté for one minute, then add chicken or vegetable stock to just cover, about two cups.
 Bring the mixture to a boil and let simmer for about five minutes.
 Slowly pour in the heavy cream while stirring.
 Return just to a simmer to thicken.
 Remove from heat.
 Taste for seasonings and add salt, if needed.
 Serve in bowls, garnished with additional chopped cilantro if desired.
 Serves 4.

 NOTE: Use veggie stock for a vegetarian version.
 Vegans should omit the cream and use three cups vegetable stock.
-Until my next update, I remain, your corny correspondent.